ak-2485/ak-2485.github.io/index.md

 I am  a first-year PhD student and Department of Energy Computational Science Graduate Fellow working under the supervision of [David Bindel](http://www.cs.cornell.edu/~bindel/) in the Department of Computer Science at Cornell University.
 My research interests are in scientific computing and formal methods.
+Prior to starting my PhD, I was a research support specialist with the [NuPRL group](http://www.nuprl.org/) where I worked on [automated reasoning for intuitionsitic geometry](https://link.springer.com/article/10.1007/s10472-018-9603-0).
+I was also once a mathematics teacher at [Harbor High School](https://hh.sccs.net/).

 ### Recently